-Flagstaff Area Parks for snow play include Thorpe Park, Foxglenn Park and Buffalo Park.
+Flagstaff Area Parks for snow play include Thorpe Park, Foxglenn Park, and Buffalo Park.
 Get your arm warmed up for a killer snowball fight or roll up a snowman in these local parks.
-Don’t forget you carrot, coal and top hat!
+Don’t forget your carrot, coal, and top hat!
 See the maps below for directions.

 Kendrick Watchable Wildlife Trail

 This paved parking area leads out into an open area great for general snow play.
-Kendrick Watchabel Wildlife Trail is located 3.5 miles past the Flagstaff Nordic Center. it even has a restroom.
+Kendrick Watchable Wildlife Trail is located 3.5 miles past the Flagstaff Nordic Center. it even has a restroom.

-A couple half way decent Forest roads that have pullouts along the way in for snow play are:
+A couple of halfway decent Forest roads that have pullouts along the way in for snow play are:

-Forest Road 749 just a mile south of the Flagstaff Nordic center on the East side of the road.
+- Forest Road 749 is just a mile south of the Flagstaff Nordic center on the East side of the road.

-Also, Forest Road 151, 2 miles past the closed Wing Mountain snow play area is a decent place to pullout.
+- Forest Road 151, 2 miles past the closed Wing Mountain snow play area is a decent place to pull out.